Institutions apply for entry into the First Scholars Network. Once accepted, your institution will begin in the Network Member phase.

 We invite you to explore the four phases that make up the First Scholars Network journey for an institution upon joining the Network.
 New institutions will begin in the Network Member phase of the Network with the goal of progressing through the journey to become a Champion Campus!

 Today’s higher education landscape seeks intentional change to dismantle systemic barriers limiting students’ ability to succeed and thrive.
-With over one-third of currently enrolled undergraduate students identifying as first-generation, institution leaders increasingly prioritize first-generation success as imperative to their overall institutional success—progression through the First Scholars Network positions institutions to build-out retention resources to protect return on investment.
+With over half of currently enrolled undergraduate students identifying as first-generation, institution leaders increasingly prioritize first-generation success as imperative to their overall institutional success—progression through the First Scholars Network positions institutions to build-out retention resources to protect return on investment.

 Benefits to joining the First Scholars Network: